OPMDG/opm-doc/probes/check_pgactivity.rst

  perfdata.
 This list contains the fully qualified bloated index name, the estimated bloat size, the index size and the bloat percentage.

+ This service will work with PostgreSQL 10+ without superuser privileges if you grant SELECT on table pg_statistic to the pg_monitor role, in each database of the cluster : \ ``GRANT SELECT ON pg_statistic TO pg_monitor;``\

 \ **commit_ratio**\  (all)